hind-sagar-biswas/Java-ML-Implementations/README.md

 # JavaML Library

-A lightweight Java library implementing common Machine Learning models using core algorithms and the EJML library for matrix operations.
+JavaML is a lightweight Java library implementing common machine learning models and utilities using core algorithms and the EJML library for matrix operations.

 ## Models